LouvainVerificationLab/pynusmv-tools/README.md

 ### Multi-agent systems
 An implementation of Multi-agent systems (MAS) is provided with PyNuSMV.
 The tool is a library to define and manipulate MASs with NuSMV.
-To load a model and get the corresponding MAS, you have to use `tools.mas.glob` to load a model (`load_from_file` function) and to get the MAS (mas function).
+To load a model and get the corresponding MAS, you have to use `pynusmv_tools.mas.glob` to load a model (`load_from_file` function) and to get the MAS (mas function).

-On a MAS, you can perform any action given by a PyNuSMV BddFsm, plus additional functionalities like getting equivalent states according to a set of agents' knowledge or getting the protocol of any subset of agents (see `tools.mas.mas` for more information).
+On a MAS, you can perform any action given by a PyNuSMV BddFsm, plus additional functionalities like getting equivalent states according to a set of agents' knowledge or getting the protocol of any subset of agents (see `pynusmv_tools.mas.mas` for more information).

 The assumptions on the given SMV model representing a MAS are the following:
  - Every module instance of the MAIN module is considered as an agent;